nocejo/trev/README.md

 ```
 review.default.L10N       = esp-ESP
 ```
-specifies that the spanish localization must be used instead of the hard wired default eng-USA.
+specifies that the Spanish localization must be used instead of the hard wired default eng-USA.

 Any number of blanks or tabs can be used before, after or between the three tokens 'review.name.parameter', '=' and 'value'; but if in 'value' blanks are desired to appear at the beginning or at the end of the string, like in:
 ```